 To use Azure AD App registration your website must use SSL.
 As a result your website address in all cases start with https://... and you must make sure that user cannot access your website via the non-secure http://... scheme.
 If you haven't prevented users from accessing your website using the non-secure scheme it is possible that the user is in fact signed into the secure version of your website but when he or she navigates (back to) the non-secure version the login information in the form of a WordPress cookie is not found and the plugin starts the authentication workflow.

-3. The authentication response is dropped
+4. The authentication response is dropped

-Last but not least it is possible that the authentication response, added to the request by Microsoft when the user authenticated successfully, is dropped when the user is being redirected back to your website.
+It is possible that the authentication response, added to the request by Microsoft when the user authenticated successfully, is dropped when the user is being redirected back to your website.
 There is not one particular reason why this may happen e.g. a load balancer may redirect the user but not pass on all headers or an additional redirect occurs and the authentication response is simply dropped.
 In such cases the authentication will never make it to the plugin and thus the plugin will start the authentication workflow from scratch.

 Last but not least Finding the root cause of this problem is not easy.
 Very often it has proven valuable to analyze the network traffic.
 To do so you can use for example your browser's developer tools.
 In Chrome press F12 to open the developer tools and activate the Network tab.
 Check the Preserve log option and navigate to your website and reproduce the infinite loop.
 Once the loop occurred, stop the browser from loading and carefully analyze the traffic and search for signs of any of the aforementioned possibly causes.
 If you can not find the cause then please feel free to download the network log as a HAR file and send it to support [@] wpo365 [.] com.